Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/infrared/files.md

 ## Web UI management

 - Connect to the GhostNet AP and open the web UI.
-- Browse to the file manager and navigate to `/ghostesp/infrared/`.
+- Browse to the file manager tab and navigate to `/ghostesp/infrared/`.
 - Upload `.ir` files to the appropriate folder or download existing ones for backups.

 ### Tips

 - Keep file names short; the UI truncates long names in lists.
-- After mass uploads, reload the Infrared view to refresh the cache.
+- After mass uploads, back out of the infrared file view on the on-board display UI to refresh the list.
 - Back up your IR folder before flashing new firmware or reformatting the SD card.